GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 If a DORMS client determines through examination of the yang-library-version that it may not understand the responses of the server due to a version mismatch, the server qualifies as a candidate for adding to an ignore list as described in {{ignore}}.

-### Yang Library Contents
+### YANG Library Contents

-After checking that the version of the yang-library module will be understood by the receiver, the client can check that the desired metadata modules are available on the DORMS server by fetching the module-state resource from the ietf-yang-library module.
+After checking that it supports the version of the yang-library module offered by the server, the client can check that the desired metadata modules are available on the DORMS server by fetching the module-state resource from the ietf-yang-library module.

 Example:

-The receiver might send:
+The client might send:

 ~~~
       GET /top/restconf/data/ietf-yang-library:modules-state/\
-          module=ietf-dorms,2021-07-08
+          module=ietf-dorms,2025-09-15
       Host: dorms-restconf.example.com
       Accept: application/yang-data+json
 ~~~